DevExpress-Examples/winforms-dashboard-display-best-and-worst-monthly-sales/Readme.md

 ![screenshot](https://docs.devexpress.com/Dashboard/images/aggr_example1_salesbyyear122812.png)

-To display the highest/lowest monthly sales for each year, create a new calculated field with the following expression.
+To display the highest/lowest monthly sales for each year, the following expression is used:

 ```
 aggr(Sum([Sales]), GetYear([OrderDate]), GetMonth([OrderDate]))